-The emergence of the global solar module supply chain (described above) means that identifying ‘Chinese solar panels’ or ‘American solar panels’ is not always straightforward.
+The emergence of the global solar module supply chain (described above) means that identifying where exactly solar panels are from is not always straightforward.

 Then there’s Canadian Solar.
 Its name suggests that it's from the Great White North, but ironically enough they manufacture in China and are very much a Chinese company!

 If you're trying to get high-quality panels, look for a brand that meets the standards you expect from domestic companies.
 That doesn't mean that they can't or won't be made in China.